syntasso/kratix-docs/docs/workshop/part-i/02-installing-a-promise.md

 jenkins-default   1h
 ```

-Once a Work is created, the Kratix Schedules kicks in and tries to determine to
+Once a Work is created, the Kratix Scheduler kicks in.
+It tries to find a
-which registered Cluster should that work be placed.
-However, as it stands, we
-haven't told Kratix about where it can run the workloads:
+cluster that can run the workload defined in the Work.
+However, at present, we
+haven't registered any Clusters with Kratix, so it cannot schedule the workload
+just yet.
+You can check the list of registered clusters with:

 ```shell-session
 $ kubectl --context kind-platform get clusters.platform.kratix.io --all-namespaces No resources found
 ```

-Let's fix that.
+So, to fix the error, we must register a new Cluster.
+Let's do that now.

 ## Set up a Worker Cluster {#configure-worker}